chenpp1881/Clear/README.md

 ![The overview of GPANet](figs/model.drawio.png)

-The overview of our proposed method Clear is illustrated in the Figure, which consists of three modules: .
+The overview of our proposed method Clear is illustrated in the Figure, which consists of three modules: 1) Data Sampling, 2) Contrastive Learning, and 3) Vulnerability Detection.

 # Required Packages
 - python 3+